Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Synthesis Results

 Figure~\ref{fig:power_distributions} plots the active and reactive power distribution curves of the real dataset and each of the proposed models.
 Results show a similar trend to what is observed in the Marginal score and Wasserstein Distance; the increase in conditions results in a more accurate capture of the distribution.
 The GMM provides a good capture of the overall distribution for the active and reactive power; however, it fails to capture both tails of the distribution.
-This is due to the GMM being unable to capture the higher-order moments.
+This is due to the GMM’s fitted mixture components not adequately capturing low‑probability regions in the unseen test set.
 The WGAN demonstrates a better overall fit to the distributions compared to the GMM, mainly due to its improved capture of the peak of each distribution.
 However, it still fails to accurately capture the lower tail.
 This behaviour reflects the influence of the WGAN’s penalty term, which contributes to its improved Wasserstein Distance and Marginal Score.
 However, this emphasis results in weaker performance in all other metrics, namely MSE and MMD.
 LVGenU demonstrates a pessimistic generation rarely diverging from the median samples in order to minimise the MSE loss function.
 The lower MSE allows the model to achieve better reconstruction of load profiles; however, this comes at the cost of a less accurate distribution capture, highlighted by a higher Marginal score and Wasserstein distance compared to the GMM and WGAN.
-LVGenWC improves upon LVGenU by generating a wider variety of samples and achieving a more accurate capture of the distribution, as demonstrated by an improvement in each of the distance-based metrics.
+However, despite this limitation, the lower MMD score achieved by LVGenU compared to the other unconditional baselines indicates that, on a per-substation basis, LVGenU aligns more closely with the real data.
+The tail-focused MSE metrics shows although models exhibit differences of distributional capture at extremes, their point-wise errors are largely similar.
+LVGenWC improves upon LVGenU by generating a wider variety of samples and achieving a more accurate capture of the distribution, as demonstrated by an improvement in each of the distance-based metrics and reduced Tail-Focused MSE.
 This is due to the distribution containing a less significant oversample of the median, and not as severe a miss of the extreme values.
 However, both issues persist, though not to the same extent as with LVGenU.
-The distribution generated by LVGenWCS (orange) almost perfectly matches the real distribution (red), making it difficult to distinguish between the two in the figures, as LVGenWCS closely overlaps the real distribution.
+The distribution generated by LVGenWCS (orange) almost perfectly matches the real distribution (red), specifically at the upper distribution tail, which previous models failed to capture.
+This is shown by a drastic reduction in Tail-Focused MSE.
+These results make it difficult to distinguish between the true and generated distributions in the figures, as LVGenWCS closely overlaps the real.
 The model is also able to capture multi-modal behaviour in the tail of the distribution for the reactive power.
 This leads to a substantially lower MMD score compared to all other models, representing the most significant improvement in the metric by a wide margin.